Syncano/syncano-cli/docs/custom_sockets/docs.md

               - name: alpha3Code
                 type: string

-    This simple mean that Custom Socket requires a class `country` to work properly.
-Under the hood - Syncano Platform will check if this class exists (if not - create it) and ensure that all required files defined in `schema` are present.
+    This simple mean that Custom Socket requires a Class `country` to work properly.
+Under the hood - Syncano Platform will check if this Class exists (if not - create it) and ensure that all required files defined in `schema` are present.